Transverse Momentum Distributions from Lattice QCD without Wilson Lines: SCET derivation of factorization

-where ${\cal P}^\mu$ is the derivative operator that picks out the collinear (or label) momentum, and $W^\dagger_n(A_n)$ is the collinear Wilson line in SCET.
-In contrast, $U^s_C$ cannot be expanded because operators such as ${\vec{\nabla}/ \nabla^2}$ in it act isotropically in the momentum space.
+where ${\cal P}^\mu$ is the Hermitian derivative operator that picks out the collinear (label) momentum of $W^\dagger_n \xi_n$, and $\xi_n$ is the collinear quark field with the zero mode subtracted~\cite{Manohar:2006nz}.
+However, the above operator is not gauge invariant in SCET.